irondrive/andromeda-server/README.md

 From here you will probably want to create and use a session with your new account.
 See the accounts app wiki for more information.

 #### Database Config
 `server dbconf` will store the new configuration file (Config.php) by default in the core/database folder.
 When Andromeda runs it checks `core/database`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.

+For example to create and use an SQLite database - `php index.php server dbconf --driver sqlite --dbpath mydata.s3db`.
+SQLite is only recommended for testing or tiny deployments.

 ### Upgrading
 When the code being run does not match the version stored in the database, running `server upgrade` is required.
 This will automatically update all apps.
 Apps can also have their `(myapp) upgrade` command run separately if supported.